Morning Sentinel Jan. 2 police log

 Tuesday at 8:53 a.m., trespassing was reported on Main Street.

-IN MADISON, Monday at 1:35 p.m., a person was transported to the hospital after a report of a disturbance on Clifton Street.
+IN MADISON, Monday at 1:35 p.m., a person was taken to the hospital after a report of a disturbance on Clifton Street.

 6:31 p.m., a theft was reported on Baxter Drive.